elephantscale/terraform-student/Labs/5-Modules/Lab-5-5/lab5-5.md

 ### Overview

-This is the fifth in a series of lab to build a module
+This is the fifth in a series of labs to implement a module

 ### Run time
 15-20 minutes (est)